Banata

 How It Works

-2. Server generates a signed token (valid for 10 minutes)
+2. Server generates a token — Banata creates a cryptographically signed token that is valid for 10 minutes.

-3. Server uses Banata's configured provider and the `magic-link` template to send the email
+3. Email is sent — Banata uses your configured email provider and the magic-link template to deliver the sign-in link.

-7. Server verifies the token signature and expiration
+5. Server verifies the token — Banata checks the token signature and expiration.

 New Users vs. Existing Users

-• New email — A new user account is created automatically.
-No separate sign-up step needed.
+• New email — If no account exists for that email, Banata creates a new user account.
+There is no separate sign-up step required.

-• Linked accounts — If the email matches a user who signed up with email/password or social OAuth, they get signed into that existing account.
+• Existing email — If the email belongs to an existing user (whether they originally signed up with magic link, email/password, or social OAuth), they are signed into that existing account.

 Combining with Other Methods

 Magic links work well alongside other authentication methods.
-A common pattern is offering magic links as the primary method with email/password as a fallback:
+A common pattern is to offer magic links as the primary sign-in method with email/password as a fallback:

 tsx